 NANDITHA KRISHNA graduated with a five-year integrated Master's degree (M.A.) in English Language and Literature from Amrita Vishwa Vidyapeetham, Amritapuri Campus, India.
 She is currently a Future Days 2025 Fellow, administered by the Copenhagen Institute for Futures Studies (Copenhagen, Denmark), Media Lab Bayern (Munich, Germany), and Future Days (Lisbon, Portugal).
 She is also a Research Assistant at the Australian Research Centre for Interactive and Virtual Environments (IVE) at the University of South Australia (Adelaide, Australia), where she contributes to projects focused on interactive narratives, news games, digital art, virtual reality (VR), and creativity in artistic performance using immersive technology.
 Her interests span the disciplines of literary studies-particularly speculative fiction studies, media studies, and future studies-to explore the impact of digital technologies on culture and society.
-From 2021 to 2023, she was a Humanities, Arts, Science, and Technology Alliance and Collaboratory (HASTAC) Scholar and a Research Assistant at the Empathic Computing Lab at the Auckland New Zealand).
-University of (Auckland, Read more about her at https://nandithakrishna.home.blog/
+From 2021 to 2023, she was a Humanities, Arts, Science, and Technology Alliance and Collaboratory (HASTAC) Scholar and a Research Assistant at the Empathic Computing Lab at the Auckland Zealand). of (Auckland, New https://nandithakrishna.home.blog/